How to make St. Augustine grass thicker

 How long does it take for St. Augustine grass to spread?

-St. Augustine grass spreads by sending out above-ground runners, or stolons, which can grow up to several feet in length..
+St. Augustine grass spreads by sending out above-ground runners, or stolons, which can reach up to several feet in length if left uncut..

 The stolons take root at the nodes and joints, where they contact soil and form new plants.